aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 US West (Oregon) | [![Launch Who-is-Who Workshop in us-west-2](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?stackName=CF-LogAnalysis2018&templateURL=https://s3-eu-west-1.amazonaws.com/eu-west-1.data-analytics/labcontent/reInvent2018-ctd410/lab2/templates/CloudFront-Analysis-ELK-Lab.json)
 EU (Ireland) | [![Launch Who-is-Who Workshop in eu-west-1](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?CF-LogAnalysis2018&templateURL=https://s3-eu-west-1.amazonaws.com/eu-west-1.data-analytics/labcontent/reInvent2018-ctd410/lab2/templates/CloudFront-Analysis-ELK-Lab.json)

+2. Enter a unique name for your Stack in **Stack name** text box or you can use the default name **CF-LogAnalysis2018**.

-2. Select the key pair you created in previous section.
+3. Select the key pair you created in previous section.

-3. Update **KibanaPassword** field.
+4. Update **KibanaPassword** field.
 Default password is set to **admin123** but we highly recommend to update it to a strong password.

-4. Under Create stack, check both checkboxes for **I acknowledge that AWS CloudFormation might create IAM resources with custom names** and click **Create** button.
+5. Under Create stack, check both checkboxes for **I acknowledge that AWS CloudFormation might create IAM resources with custom names** and click **Create** button.

+:warning: **Default limit of VPCs per AWS Region is 5.
+This CloudFormation template needs to create a VPC.**
 :warning: **We recommend that you restrict the access to the EC2 instances for your specific IP range in production environments.
 By default, this setup allows SSH and HTTP access to `0.0.0.0/0`**

 ![](assets/Cf1.png)

-4. You should now see the screen with status **CREATE_IN_PROGRESS**.
+6. You should now see the screen with status **CREATE_IN_PROGRESS**.
 Click on the **Stacks** link in the top navigation to see current CloudFormation stacks.

 ![](assets/Cf2.png)

-5. Click on the checkbox next to the stack to see additional details below.
+7. Click on the checkbox next to the stack to see additional details below.

 ![](assets/Cf3.png)

-6. CloudFormation template will take around 10 minutes to complete.
+8. CloudFormation template will take around 10 minutes to complete.
 Wait until CloudFormation stack status changes to  **CREATE_COMPLETE**.

 ![](assets/Cf4.png)

-7. Click on "Output" tab and note down the outputs as we will be referring to these values in next steps.
+9. Click on "Output" tab and note down the outputs as we will be referring to these values in next steps.

 ![](assets/Cf5png.png)